shenqq377/instance_detection_challenge/README.md

 **Note**: `pascal2coco.py` and `pascal2coco4CPL.py` are used to convert all XML files to a single JSON file, to ensure a COCO compatible format.

-## Evaluation
+<--## Evaluation
-You should be able to run the following command line to evaluate.
+You should be able to run the following command line to evaluate.!>

 ## Generating the json file for benchmarking
 The challenge server at EvalAI requires participants to upload a json file that lists results on the test-set.